DineshKarthick26/jenkins/flask-portfolio/README.md

 # 🎨 Flask Portfolio Web App

-This repository contains a modern, responsive **Flask-based web portfolio** project by [Shubham Gour Tech](https://www.youtube.com/shubhamgourtech).
+This repository contains a modern, responsive **Flask-based web portfolio** project
 It is built to showcase Flask web development with a professional DevOps-themed UI.

 ---